garrandall/popular-music-data/tracks/free-again-barbra-streisand.md

 Raise the roof and shout out loud
 Time to have a party!
 Lucky me, take a look at lucky, lucky me
 Back to where I used to be!
-Back to where I used to be !
+Back to where I used to be!
 Free again...
 Free again...
 Free...